-Harmful chemicals hidden behind the word “Fragrance” “Perfume” can be linked to hormone disruption, allergies, migraines, diabetes, asthma, chronic lung disease, kidney damage, reproductive problems and even cancer.
+Harmful chemicals hidden behind the word “Fragrance” or “Perfume” can be linked to hormone disruption, allergies, migraines, diabetes, asthma, chronic lung disease, kidney damage, reproductive problems and even cancer.
 Do you use any products that contain fragrance or perfume?

 Yes, fragrances can make us and the things in our home smell really good.
 They can even make products seem more effective and healthier, but nothing could be further from the truth!

-Hidden behind these “pleasant scents” are typically harmful chemicals, derived from petroleum or produced synthetically,
+Hidden behind these “pleasant scents” are typically harmful chemicals, derived from petroleum or produced synthetically.

 Did you know that 3,163 ingredients hide behind the word “fragrance.”?!
 This is a term that the cosmetics, personal care, cleaning and candle industries use on their labels that discloses only that there are unnamed harmful chemicals in the product.
 When you read “fragrance” on a label, read it as hidden harmful chemicals that affect your health.